 Expect Jeera futures to trade sideways: Angel Commodities

-According to Angel Commodities, expect Jeera futures to trade sideways and may recover on expectation good physical demand and higher exports in coming months may keep the prices supported.
+According to Angel Commodities, expect Jeera futures to trade sideways on anticipation of steady demand as but export demand may keep the prices supported.

 Angel Commodities' report on Jeera